phansch/mini_rfc_for_cargo_lint_configuration/README.md

 This is usually because the language itself does not come with any lints like Rust.
 For example, in Javascript, you have [eslint][eslint] and the package.json, which don't really interact.
-In Ruby, you have [Rubocop][rubocop] for lints and bundler for dependencies.
+In Ruby, you have [Rubocop][rubocop] for lints and `bundler`/`Gemfile` for dependencies.

-Rust is different from these examples because it already comes with built-in lints and offers external tools to make use of the same lint system.
+Rust is different from these examples because it already comes with built-in lints and offers an interface for external tools to make use of the same lint system.

 If another language exists that provides external tools with hooks into its lint system, it would be good to take a look.